 They do make cookie cake specific pans, but they are very large.
 For this recipe you will need a 9" springform pan for this recipe.
 If you don't have one you can use a regular cake pan, although your cake will come out thicker and might be more difficult to remove.

 Can I make the dough ahead of time?

-While this recipe doesn’t require chilling to be delicious, you can absolutely make it the day before and keep the dough the refrigerator.
-Make sure to cover your bowl with plastic wrap before refrigerating.
-When the butter is cold again it will be a little harder to spread in the pan, so just press it in with your fingers.
+While this recipe doesn't require chilling to be delicious, you can absolutely make it the day before and keep the dough the refrigerator.
+Spread your cookie dough in the pan, cover the pan with plastic wrap and place in the refrigerator until ready to bake.

 If you want to make this cake further in advance, fully bake the cookie cake and allow it to cool.
 Then wrap the undecorated cake in several layers of plastic wrap ensuring that it is completely sealed.
 Store in the freezer for up to a month.
 Bring to room temperature before serving.